Starlight-Community-Network/SCN-Docs/docs/Hub/domain.md

 !!! question

-    if you need help feel free to [contact us](mailto:thunderhawk@starlightcommunity.network,nightfury@starlightcommunity.network)
+    if you need help feel free to [contact us](mailto:thunderhawk@starlightcommunity.network,nightfury@starlightcommunity.network).

 !!! warning
-    January 1st 2026 marks 54 days days before we forfeit onwership of "starlightgaming.network" and ".net" please if you haven't already Update your bookmarks and start using the updated URLs Below
+    January 1st, 2026 marks 54 days before we forfeit ownership of "starlightgaming.network" and ".net."
+Please, if you haven't already Update your bookmarks and start using the updated URLs below.

 * Starlightgaming.network → starlightcommunity.network
 * starlightgaming.net → starlightcommunity.net